Waking up at 4AM every night can feel frustrating β

 avoid looking at your phone.
 Blue light can

-3. Practice Slow Breathing
+3. Practice Slow Breathing To Fall Back Asleep

-Slow breathing can calm your nervous system and
+slightly alert.
+Slow breathing helps calm your

-make it easier to fall asleep again.
+nervous system and makes it easier to fall

 Try this simple technique: